diegoiast/fdbox/readme.md

     -DCMAKE_CXX_COMPILER:STRING=%{Compiler:Executable:Cxx}
     -GNinja

+If you plan on building this on DOS - there is a TurboC 2.02 project.
+Code does compile under TC - its tested all the time.

 ## Why?
 Because.

 I started this project at 2001, and only recently re-started it from scratch.
 The idea came after I saw Minibox, and though (as every programmer does...) "this is wrong, this is not the way to do this, I will do it better".
 I am unsure if I am doing it better, but this is the best way to thank Ercan Ersoy - you give me a push to restart this project: thank you.

 My old project: